Elloe Kaifi

-Elloe Kaifi is a fictional character appearing in American comic books published by Marvel Comics.

-Publication history

-She first appeared in Incredible Hulk vol. 2 #92 in the 2006 Hulk storyline Planet Hulk and was created by Greg Pak and Carlo Pagulayan.
+Elloe Kaifi is a fictional character appearing in American comic books published by Marvel Comics, primarily in association with the Hulk.
+She was introduced in 2006 as part of the Planet Hulk storyline, and was created by Greg Pak and Carlo Pagulayan.

 Fictional character biography

 Prior to the events of Planet Hulk, Elloe Kaifi was the daughter of Ronan Kaifi, a member of a high-ranking family on the planet Sakaar.
 Enjoying a relatively carefree life for most of her early years, Elloe's life changed when her father spoke out against the Red King, resulting in his titles being stripped from him and he, his daughter and her bodyguard Lavin Skee being sent to the gladiator training school, the Maw.
 When her father protested at his treatment, he was killed by the guards shortly before the training battle began, of which Elloe and Lavin were two of the seven survivors.
 Initially lacking combat skills, Elloe received training from Skee before she left the group to try to aid rebels in an attack on the emperor.

-After she and her fellow rebels were captured and brought before her former comrades in the arena, shortly after their third victory in the arena over the 'Silver Savage', the gladiators were ordered to kill Elloe and the others to earn their freedom.
-Hiroim the Shamed revealed that Lavin Skee had been killed in battle earlier, and that the others had formed a Warbound Pact; thus, since Skee had served Elloe, the Warbound could not kill her without violating their oath.
+After she and her fellow rebels were captured and brought before her former comrades in the arena, the gladiators were ordered to kill Elloe and the others to earn their freedom.
+Hiroim revealed that Lavin Skee had been killed in battle earlier, and that the others had formed a Warbound Pact; thus, since Skee had served Elloe, the Warbound could not kill her without violating their oath.
 Although their obedience discs were activated, the Warbound were freed when the Surfer destroyed the discs, allowing them to escape and begin a rebellion against the Red King.

-Although physically the weakest member of the Warbound — particularly after Miek's evolution — Elloe remained one of the members most dedicated to the death of the Red King.
-However, she retained her old family loyalties; after the Red King was killed in a fight with the Hulk and her mother was discovered to be one of the King's remaining supporters, Elloe fought against fellow Warbound Miek in the arena before the Hulk told both of them to cease.
+Although physically the weakest member of the Warbound, Elloe remained one of the members most dedicated to the death of the Red King.
+However, she retained her old family loyalties; after the Red King was killed in a fight with the Hulk and her mother was discovered to be one of the King's remaining supporters, Elloe fought against fellow Warbound Miek before Hulk told both of them to cease.